 Stuart, Marty – The Pilgrim (Act I) (featuring Emmylou Harris) “The Pilgrim (Act I)” — featuring Emmylou Harris

-With Thanksgiving approaching in the U.S. this week, it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
+With Thanksgiving approaching in the U.S., it seems appropriate to discuss one of my all-time favorite CDs, Marty Stuart’s The Pilgrim (1999).
 In another post this week, we will discuss another Marty Stuart CD that covers the other side of the original Thanksgiving table.

 Although we often associate the word “pilgrim” with the English colonists who sailed on the Mayflower ship, settled in Plymouth, and dined on the first Thanksgiving meal, the word in its broader meaning applies to any traveler or more specifically, “one who embarks on a quest for something . . .sacred.”
 It is in this sense that Marty Stuart’s concept album uses the word, which we first hear in Emmylou Harris’s voice on one of the first songs on the CD (press the play button above): “I am a lonesome Pilgrim, far from home/ . . .
 I might be tired and weary, but I’m strong / ‘Cause pilgrims walk, but not alone.”